 Taking care of your vehicle may seem straightforward.
 Change the oil, check the tires, etc. Do not forget that driving defensively and staying safe while driving is also a necessary part of taking care of your vehicle.

 7. Drive For The Vehicle You Own

 Finally, driving a small, four-door sedan is very different from driving a pickup truck or a semi.
+You wouldn’t pilot a fishing boat the same way you do a pontoon boat, would you?
+The same principle applies for cars.
 Drive for the particular vehicle you are in at that moment.
 For example, while driving a large truck or semi, it is important to be especially mindful of that vehicle’s limitations.
 Keep extra distance from the cars and vehicles around you, stop with plenty of time to spare, and take any turns or curves slowly and cautiously.
 Listen to news reports to avoid unfavorable traffic conditions and make sure you are well-rested whenever you are driving an especially large vehicle, like a truck or semi.